 Instead of forcing you to check your calendar and respond to your colleague’s email, Calendly lets you set your availability on your very own “times I’m free” calendar.
-Any free slot on your calendar is game for your remote teammates or business associates to schedule a meeting.
+Any free slot on your calendar is a game for your remote teammates or business associates to schedule a meeting.

-Of course, the app will send all attendees reminders and confirmation emails so you don’t have to worry about checking who scheduled what when.
+Of course, the app will send all attendees reminders and confirmation emails, so you don’t have to worry about checking who scheduled what when.